OpenBMB/Eurus/README.md

 # Introduction

-Finetuned from Mistral-7B and CodeLlama-70B, EURUS models achieve state-of-the-art results among open-source models on a diverse set of benchmarks covering mathematics, code generation, and logical reasoning problems.
-Notably, **EURUS-70B beats GPT-3.5 Turbo in reasoning through a comprehensive benchmarking across 12 tests covering five tasks**, and achieves a 33.3% pass@1 accuracy on LeetCode and 32.6% on TheoremQA, two challenging benchmarks, substantially outperforming existing open-source models by margins more than 13.3%.
+Finetuned from Mistral-7B and CodeLlama-70B, Eurus models achieve state-of-the-art results among open-source models on a diverse set of benchmarks covering mathematics, code generation, and logical reasoning problems.
+Notably, **Eurus-70B beats GPT-3.5 Turbo in reasoning through a comprehensive benchmarking across 12 tests covering five tasks**, and achieves a 33.3% pass@1 accuracy on LeetCode and 32.6% on TheoremQA, two challenging benchmarks, substantially outperforming existing open-source models by margins more than 13.3%.
 We also train a reward model which demonstrates especially strong preference modeling performance on reasoning tasks.

-The strong performance of EURUS can be primarily attributed to UltraInteract, a large-scale, high-quality alignment dataset specifically designed for complex reasoning tasks.
+The strong performance of Eurus can be primarily attributed to UltraInteract, a large-scale, high-quality alignment dataset specifically designed for complex reasoning tasks.
 UltraInteract can be used in both supervised fine-tuning and preference learning.
 For each instruction, it includes a preference tree consisting of (1) reasoning chains with diverse planning strategies in a unified format, (2) multi-turn interaction trajectories with the environment and the critique, and (3) pairwise data to facilitate preference learning.

 <img src="figures/lc_tqa.png" width="800px">